Who draws the lines?

 The remaining states — Alaska, Arizona, California, Colorado, Idaho, Michigan, Montana, New York, and Washington — all draw both state and federal districts using an independent commission, with regulations limiting direct participation by elected officials.
-(Alaska and Montana currently have only one congressional representative, and do not need to draw congressional lines; if Alaska did gain more than one seat, the legislature would draw its congressional lines.)
+(Alaska currently has only one congressional representative and thus does not need to draw congressional lines.)

 Members of these commissions are neither legislators nor public officials.
 Each state other than Colorado and New York also bans commissioners from running for office in the districts they draw, at least for a few years after the commission finishes its work.

 Some of the states further limit commission members’ link to the legislature: Arizona, California, Colorado, Michigan, and New York, for example, also bar legislative staff from serving on the commission; California, Colorado, Idaho, Michigan, New York, and Washington bar lobbyists from serving on the commission as well.